Deeman2014/Open_edX_Windows7_Installation/11_Install_Custom_Theme.rst

 11. Install Custom Theming
 ==========================
-This section describes how to install a custom theme for your Open edX instance.

-It is possible to customize your instance of Open edX, though it might now be as simple and straightforward as some mightlike.
+It is possible to customize your instance of Open edX, though it might not be as simple and straightforward as some mightlike.

 The team at edX.org says that they plan to provide a more straightforward means of doing so.